Blog

 Benefits of Modal Analysis:

-Modal analysis, or the mode-superposition method, is a linear dynamic-response procedure which evaluates and superimposes free-vibration mode shapes to characterize displacement patterns.
+Modal analysis, or the mode-superposition method, is a linear dynamic-response procedure that evaluates and superimposes free-vibration mode shapes to characterize displacement patterns.
 Mode shapes describe the configurations into which a structure will naturally displace.
 Typically, lateral displacement patterns are of primary concern.
-Mode shapes of low-order mathematical expression tend to provide the greatest contribution to structural response.
-As orders increase, mode shapes contribute less, and are predicted less reliably.
+Mode shapes of low-order mathematical expressions tend to provide the greatest contribution to structural response.
+As orders increase, mode shapes contribute less and are predicted less reliably.
 It is reasonable to truncate analysis when the number of mode shapes is sufficient.

 A structure with N degrees of freedom will have N corresponding mode shapes.
 Each mode shape is an independent and normalized displacement pattern which may be amplified and superimposed to create a resultant displacement pattern, as shown in Figure 1: